The Summer Solstice finds me reading Barchester Towers, Anthony Trollope. What can I say? The man knew his craft.

 I just finished Ourednik's The Opportune Moment, 1855 btw and it was fucking great.
 I loved Europeana and didn't really understand Case Closed entirely but 1855 is just terrific - clever and biting and fun and dark.
 I'm glad Dalkey has this guy, wanna read everything he writes

-― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Saturday, 15 September 2018 17:08 (five months ago) Permalink
+― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Saturday, 15 September 2018 17:08 (seven months ago) Permalink

 I'm now digging into Crashed, Adam Tooze.